ronf/asyncssh/docs/api.rst

-Instead of passing tuples of keys and certificates or relying on file naming conventions for certificates, you also have the option of providing a list of keys and a seperate list of certificates.
+Instead of passing tuples of keys and certificates or relying on file naming conventions for certificates, you also have the option of providing a list of keys and a separate list of certificates.
 In this case, AsyncSSH will automatically match up the keys with their associated certificates when they are present.